nveenkumr/LinearRegression_CostFunctionOptimization/README.md

 # LinearRegression Cost Funciton Optimization

 ## Why Cost Function
-In Linear Regression we generally try to find out the best fit line , As we know linear regression y = mx +c and to have the best fit line we should have optimal m and c value.
+In Linear Regression we generally try to find out the best fit line , As we know linear regression equation y = mx +c and to have the best fit line we should have optimal m and c value.
 So Cost function helps us to reach the optimal solution

 e.g. Cost function here is Residual sum of square (RSS) and our goal is to minimize this error.